wusui/freeways/README.md

 Now if a user is on a map, running python page_tester.py <level> redraws that map.

-python find_points.py is a development tool that prints the coordinates of the cursor every five seconds.
-It is useful for getting coordinate values when developing the solutions found.
+python find_points.py <level> is a development tool that prints the coordinates of the cursor every five seconds.
+It is useful for getting coordinate values when developing the solutions found

+python find_points.py (no parmeters) keeps track of all lines that get entered onto the screen.
+Line information is stored in linedata.txt.

+The uniquify function in compiler.py makes sure that all lines in the solution number passed are unique.

 level is a directory which contains the coded text for each solution.